Static code analysis tools, the future of code reviews, and our investment in DeepSource

 The developer experience on DeepSource is superior to the others, and really allows engineers to focus on what matters rathern than being inundated by false positives.
 This is one of our core beliefs around code reviews: humans' time is best spent working on high level architectural reviews rather than the nitty gritty of a method implementation.

-We first learned about DeepSource through Uber's Ludwig blog post, and Alessio was later introduced to Sanket by Ivan Shcheklein, founder of Iterative.ai and DVC, who was also a user of the product.
+We first learned about DeepSource through Uber's Ludwig blog post (opens in a new tab), and Alessio was later introduced to Sanket by Ivan Shcheklein, founder of Iterative.ai (opens in a new tab) and DVC (opens in a new tab), who was also a user of the product (opens in a new tab).
 Sanket and Jai both have expertise in shipping quality code, having contributed to some of the largest Go and Python projects out there, as well as helping reviewing code for Mozilla’s projects marketplace.
-Both Alessio and Nnamdi met with Sanket and Jai at the AWS Loft, talking about the shortfalls of current products, some of the learnings from Google’s publishing on their internal tools, and what could be done to really unlock the potential of this market, like their Autofix feature.
+Both Alessio and Nnamdi met with Sanket and Jai at the AWS Loft, talking about the shortfalls of current products, some of the learnings from Google’s publishing on their internal tools (opens in a new tab), and what could be done to really unlock the potential of this market, like their Autofix feature.
 We could tell early on that they had thought this market through and were prepared minds on it.

 There’s a few things that got us excited about the future of DeepSource and code reviews: